The 11 Best Customer Onboarding Software for your SaaS in 2021

 You need a good mixture of proactive and reactive onboarding (this will become clearer as we go on).
 You also need to consider different media: email, help docs, and in-app messages…

-So, let’s get started with email onboarding.
+So, let’s get started with the email onboarding process.

 Customer onboarding software for email